rethinkdb/rethinkdb/docs/index.rst

 -----------

 RethinkDB has a number of features intended to increase performance.
-Common performance problems involve disk I/O bottlenecks (number of possible operations per second, throughput, latency, etc.), CPU lock contention, and network bottlenecks.
+Common performance problems encountered with database systems involve disk I/O bottlenecks (number of possible operations per second, throughput, latency, etc.), CPU lock contention, and network bottlenecks.
 The following features are designed to mitigate performance problems associated with hardware